 One of the scholars who argues that men are the true enemy of feminism is Susan Faludi.
 In her book Backlash, Faludi explains how men purposely support active anti-feminist spokeswomen/female politicians (e.g. Serena Joy) in order “to rein in women’s political advances” (Faludi, xiii).
 These women with supported by the male power can show up in the Times or CNN news with their perfectly sprayed hair and pearl necklaces around their necks and talk about anti-feminist ideas such as opposing abortion rights, women staying home protected by their men, etc. While these women are actively spreading the words of antifeminism through the media, the men who use theses women as their shields are hidden behind, so they can kill two birds with one stone; they can promote the antifeminism ideas and, at the same time, avoid criticism raised by feminists.
 Therefore, feminists would end up fighting against anti-feminist women who are not the true core enemy.
 Faludi provides another example that shows how men, who own most of the media industry, use media to lead women to fight against women.
 The powerful males in the industry purposely deliver wrong information about today’s feminism in the media; they keep telling us that the women’s movement is women’s own worst enemy.
 For example, Faludi explains how the single/unwed women in Hollywood films are usually portrayed as desperate, humiliated and remorseful.
 These false images of the single women implant negative notion of feminism in women’s minds.

-Serena Joy is not the only female character with power in the novel that uses media to advertise antifeminism idea.
+Serena Joy is not the only female character with power in the novel that uses media to advocate antifeminism ideas.
 Aunt Lydia who is assigned to indoctrinate the Handmaids with the anti-feminist ideology uses movie clips from pre-Gilead days to teach the ideology of the new society.
 And her media usage proves that the true power of media does not come from its content but, in fact, heavily relies on how it is used in a context.
 For instance, Aunt Lydia let the Handmaids watch a movie that shows a feminist rally from the days before Gilead.
 Outside of Gilead’s world, these movies are used to show a feminist movement and what/how women are fighting in terms of women’s rights.
 However, in Gilead’s world, the same movie is used by Aunt Lydia to teach the Handmaids the opposite lesson.
 The women in the movie fighting for women’s right, acclaimed feminists, are now called the “Unwomen” and Aunt Lydia uses them to tell the women of their terrible plight in the old world and make them appreciate the ideology of Gilead society; now that women are protected by men, they do not have to fight for their rights anymore.
 This example illustrates that effects media brings to people are not defined by its contents.
 We must look at the context of its presentation- who presents it, and how, why, when and where it is presented-to successfully examine the effects of the media.
 The content could be manipulated and its purpose can be altered by people in power, so they can maintain their power by delivering the messages that will oppress others.